The environment of TeV halo progenitors: Conclusions

 \section{Conclusions}

-In this work, we aimed at understanding the type of medium crossed by pulsars over their lifetime in order to constrain the physical mechanism leading to strong confinement of electron-positron pairs and ultimately to the formation of gamma-ray halos observed at $\gtrsim$~TeV photon energies around some pulsars.

-We developed a statistical model for the environment probed by pulsars over the first few Myr of their life, under two different scenarios for the circumstellar conditions: pulsars either result from isolated massive star progenitors surrounded by wind-blown bubbles (WBBs) at the time of supernova, or they result from massive stars belonging to clusters that eventually explode inside superbubbles (SBs).
+In this work, we aimed at understanding the type of medium crossed by pulsars over their lifetime in order to constrain the physical mechanism leading to strong confinement of electron-positron pairs and ultimately to the formation of gamma-ray haloes observed at greater than or approximately equal to TeV photon energies around some pulsars.
+We developed a statistical model for the environment probed by pulsars over the first few megayears of their life, under two different scenarios for the circumstellar conditions: pulsars resulting from either isolated massive star progenitors surrounded by WBBs at the time of a supernova or massive stars belonging to clusters that eventually explode inside SBs.
 We also produced a mixed scenario from a weighted combination of these two cases to describe the population of our Galaxy.